tahamohammedi/Webcrawler/README.md

 A tool to monitor websites and detect changes with visual presentation.

 # Setting up
-  To set up Webcrawler you should clone this git repository and install the requirements:
+  To set up Webcrawler you should clone this git repository and install requirements.txt:

 ```
 git clone https://github.com/tahamohammedi/Webcrawler
 cd Webcrawler
 pip install -r requirements.txt
 ```
+Requirements:
-The compatibale Python version is 3.8 or later.
+- Python > 3.8
-**Firefox should be installed with apt or from mozilla.org (Installation with snap could make some problems)**
+- Firefox, Webcrawler won't work if firefox is installed with snap, It can be installed with apt or from moziall.org

 # Usage